krasimiracle/TallyCounter/README.md

 # Tally Counter

- This app displays and saves your tallies.
+ This app displays and saves your tallies in Room database.

 ## Features